Mariakhae44/Learn-SQL/README.md

+## My First SQL exercises to practice using GitHub!!

 # Learn SQL
 If you haven't already make sure you watch [this video](https://youtu.be/p3qvj9hO_Bo) which will teach you all the basics of SQL in 60 minutes.